showhey0705/ollie-JP/README.md

 ## License

-Ollie is licensed under the [GPL-3.0 license](https://www.gnu.org/licenses/gpl-3.0.html).
+Japonizm is licensed under the [GPL-3.0 license](https://www.gnu.org/licenses/gpl-3.0.html).

 ## Beta Feedback

-Ollie is currently in beta and looking for any and all feedback.
-Please [open a new issue](https://github.com/OllieWP/ollie/issues/new/choose) for bug reports, feature requests, or general feedback.
+Japonizm is currently in beta and looking for any and all feedback.
+Please [open a new issue](https://github.com/JaponizmWP/japonizm/issues/new/choose) for bug reports, feature requests, or general feedback.

 ## About the Creator
-Ollie was created by [Mike McAlister](https://mikemcalister.com), a code-slinging, pixel-pushing, team-building, award-winning creator from Planet Earth.
+Japonizm was created by [Mike McAlister](https://mikemcalister.com), a code-slinging, pixel-pushing, team-building, award-winning creator from Planet Earth.

 - Check out my [website](https://mikemcalister.com)
 - Find me on [Twitter](https://twitter.com/mikemcalister)
-- Read my writings at [Ollie](https://olliewp.com) and [Liftoff](https://liftoffcourse.com)
+- Read my writings at [Japonizm](https://japonizmwp.com) and [Liftoff](https://liftoffcourse.com)
-- Watch Ollie video tutorials on [YouTube](https://www.youtube.com/@OllieWP)
+- Watch Japonizm video tutorials on [YouTube](https://www.youtube.com/@JaponizmWP)